 What are Ramsar Sites? | Any wetland site which has been listed under the Ramsar Convention that aims to conserve it and promote sustainable use of its natural resources is called a Ramsar Site. |

 What is the Ramsar Convention? | Ramsar Convention is known as the Convention of Wetlands.
-It was established in 1971 by UNESCO and came into force in 1975.
-Read more about the Ramsar Convention for UPSC at the linked article. |
+It was established in 1971 by UNESCO and came into force in 1975. |

 Is India a part of the Ramsar Convention? | Yes, India is a party to the Ramsar Convention.
 India signed under it on 1st February 1982. |

-How many Ramsar Sites are in India? | There are 42 Ramsar Sites in India [Latest] |
+How many Ramsar Sites are in India? | There are 80 Ramsar Sites in India [Latest] |

-Which is the largest Ramsar Site in India? | Chilika Lake is the largest Ramsar Site of India |
+Which is the largest Ramsar Site in India? | Sundarbans is the largest Ramsar Site in India |

-Which is the first Ramsar Site in India? | Chilika Lake (Orissa) and Keoladeo National Park (Rajasthan) were recognized as the first Ramsar Sites of India |
+Which is the first Ramsar Site in India? | Chilika Lake (Odisha) and Keoladeo National Park (Rajasthan) were recognized as the first Ramsar Sites of India |

-Which Indian state has the most number of Ramsar Sites? | Uttar Pradesh has the most number of Ramsar Sites in India.
-It has 8 Indian Wetlands. |
+Which Indian state has the most number of Ramsar Sites? | Tamil Nadu has the most number of Ramsar Sites in India.
+It has 16 Indian Wetlands. |

-Which is the smallest wetland in India? | Renuka Wetland in Himachal Pradesh is the smallest wetland of India. |
+Which is the smallest wetland in India? | Renuka Wetland (Area – 20 ha) in Himachal Pradesh is the smallest wetland of India. |

-Other Interesting Facts about the Ramsar sites:
+Other Interesting Facts about the Ramsar sites that as an IAS aspirant, you must know about:

 - Ramsar sites are one of the major protected areas in the world.

-- There are currently over 2400 Ramsar sites in the world covering an area of 2.5 million sq. kilometres.
+- There are currently over 2500 Ramsar sites in the world covering an area of 257,106,360 hectares.

 - World’s First Ramsar site was identified in 1974, which was the Cobourg Peninsula in Australia.

-- The United Kingdom has the world’s largest number of Ramsar sites i.e 175.
+- The United Kingdom has the world’s largest number of Ramsar Sites i.e. 175.

-- February 2 is celebrated as International Wetlands Day as the Ramsar Convention was signed on February 2, 1971.
+- February 2 is celebrated as International Wetlands Day, as the Ramsar Convention was signed on February 2, 1971.

 - The Ramsar Convention works with the collaboration of the following organizations: